HertsSayf/Project_Crossword_Assignment/README.md

 - Main parts of the game
 - HTML Code
 - Created Git Hub repository
+- Compilation of the files and game
+- Tested out to see core functionality of the game

 ### Fayaaz:
 - Identifying and ranking potential risks to projects success